cdudzek/Whack-A-Thingy/README.md

 The [Bill of Materials](https://github.com/cdudzek/Whack-A-Thingy/blob/master/Documents/Bill%20of%20Materials%20with%20Costs.xlsx) lists most of the electronics and hardware used in the build.
 The total cost of the build (not including some power tools and soldering equipment) was less than US$300.
 Many thanks to Adafruit for their awesome part selection at cheap prices!

 ### Arduino Mega and Source Code
-The Arduino folder contains all of the source files to build the game.
+The GameBoard folder contains all of the Arduino source files to build the game.

-The size of the code, memory footprint, and required I/Os for all of the game buttons required the use of an Arduino Mega controller (instead of an Uno).
+The size of the code, memory footprint, and required I/Os for all of the game buttons required the use of an Arduino Mega controller (instead of an Uno-compatible).
 It is possible the game could be adpated to other controllers or platforms, but this is the only one I have tested with.

 #### Prerequisites
 * The [Adafruit RGB LCD Library](https://github.com/adafruit/Adafruit-RGB-LCD-Shield-Library) for Arduino is required to communicate with the [I2C RGB LCD Shield for Arduinos](https://www.adafruit.com/product/716).